-Almac provides contract pharmaceutical support services on a global scale, which includes but are not limited to, formulation and development, analytical testing, manufacture, packaging, labeling and distribution services (and such distribution services may also include direct-to-patient shipments from clinical sites directly to patient’s homes, where Almac act as data processor on behalf of our clients/sponsors who are the data controller).
+Almac provides contract pharmaceutical support services on a global scale, which includes but are not limited to, formulation and development, analytical testing, manufacture, packaging, labelling and distribution services (and such distribution services may also include direct-to-patient shipments from clinical sites directly to patient’s homes, where Almac act as data processor on behalf of our clients/sponsors who are the data controller).

 b) IXRS SYSTEM

-Almac develops and maintains interactive voice and web response systems (“IXRS”) on behalf of client/sponsor’s.
+Almac develops and maintains interactive voice and web response systems (“IXRS”) on behalf of clients/sponsors.
 Almac may receive and process Personal Data and Sensitive Personal Data as data processor (on behalf of client/sponsor’s) in relation to patients enrolled in Almac-supported clinical trials.
 This Personal Data and Sensitive Personal Data may include (but is not limited to) patient initials, date/year of birth, sex, health-related information, telephone numbers and e-mail addresses.

 c) DIAGNOSTIC SERVICES